How to lose weight is one of the most pressing health questions for many people.

 more effectivein women with obesity and polycystic ovary syndrome (PCOS) if they lose some weight before treatment.

-Some are evidence-based, safe and effective, but others are not.
-Most health professionals, dietitians, and nutritionists agree that the best results tend to come from combining a healthful, weight-reduction diet with physical activity, especially in the long term.
+Some are evidence-based, safe, and effective, but others are not.
+Many health professionals, dietitians, and nutritionists agree that the best results tend to come from combining a healthy, weight-reduction diet with physical activity, especially in the long term.

-Below are the daily calorie requirements for men and women, according to the US Department of Agriculture (USDA).
+Below are the daily calorie recommendations for adults from the U.S. Department of Agriculture (USDA).

 Daily recommended calorie consumption for males: